The Teaching of Immersions

 And this we will do if God permits," Hebrews 6'1-3.

-The spiritual understandings derived from them are powerful and crucial.
+As spiritual understandings they are powerful, critical and crucial.

 Immersion into the Body of Christ.
 This is the work of the Holy Spirit.
 Only He can do it.